-His research outputs on the industrial organisation of the financial services industry (Insurance and Banking Markets) have provided insights on firm behaviour (performance, efficiency, competition and stability), operational and regulatory environment in South Africa, Ghana and Mauritius.
-They have been published in international peer reviewed journals ranked in the Chartered Association of Business Schools (CABS) journal quality guide and indexed in the Social Science Citation index (ISI).
-Dr Latif Alhassan acts as an ad hoc referee for several international journals in the CABS academic journal guide list and ISI, Scopus, IBSS indexed journals.
+Assoc./Prof. Latif Alhassan has published 29 peer reviewed journal articles (end of 2020) on the industrial organisation of the financial services industry covering on firm behaviour (performance, efficiency, competition, and stability), operational and regulatory environment in South Africa, Ghana, Kenya, Zambia and Mauritius and efficiency and financial sustainability of farmer cooperatives in Eswatini in international journals ranked by the Chartered Association of Business Schools (CABS) journal quality guide and indexed in the Social Science Citation index (ISI).
+He also acts as an ad hoc referee for several international journals and external examiner for masters and Ph.D. theses in and outside South Africa.

 Assoc./Prof. Latif Alhassan has in the past managed a capacity building programme on farmer-based organizations selected African countries for the Alliance for a Green Revolution (AGRA) as well as consulting experience in studies on informal cross-border trade and the enabling youth employment index in Africa for the Afreximbank and the African Development bank.